 Syria's Assad hopes for 'reconciliation' deals from Astana talks

-Syrian President Bashar al-Assad said he believed Russian-backed peace talks in Kazakhstan aimed to produce local "reconciliation" agreements with rebel groups whereby they would give up their weapons and receive a government pardon.
+Syrian President Bashar al-Assad said he believed peace talks in Kazakhstan would lead to local "reconciliation" deals with rebels, a sign of his confidence in a process launched by his Russian allies after the opposition's defeat in Aleppo.

 - Posted 19 Jan 2017 18:25

-BEIRUT: Syrian President Bashar al-Assad said he believed Russian-backed peace talks in Kazakhstan aimed to produce local "reconciliation" agreements with rebel groups whereby they would give up their weapons and receive a government pardon.
+BEIRUT: Syrian President Bashar al-Assad said he believed peace talks in Kazakhstan would lead to local "reconciliation" deals with rebels, a sign of his confidence in a process launched by his Russian allies after the opposition's defeat in Aleppo.

-Assad said in an interview with a Japanese TV station that it was unclear if the talks in Astana scheduled for next week would yield a political dialogue, "because it is not clear who will participate".
-He hoped the conference would be a platform to discuss "everything" with rebel groups, he said.
+Assad told a Japanese TV station he hoped the conference would be a platform to discuss "everything" but that it was unclear if there would be political dialogue "because it is not clear who will participate".

+Russia set the new diplomatic process in motion after its air force helped the Syrian government and allied Iran-backed militia defeat rebels in Aleppo city's east last month, the diverse opposition's biggest defeat of the war.

 Local reconciliation agreements are the government's preferred method for pacifying rebellious areas.
 They amount to the effective surrender of rebels in a particular area, typically after years of government siege and bombardment.

-Russia set the new diplomatic process in motion after its air force helped the Syrian government and allied Iran-backed militia to defeat rebels in the eastern areas of the city of Aleppo last month, the opposition's biggest defeat of the war.
+Assad said rebel groups would give up their weapons and receive a government pardon under such agreements.

-"So far, we believe that Astana will be about talks with terrorist groups over a ceasefire" that would allow them to reach reconciliation deals, Assad said in the interview, excerpts of which were published on Twitter by the presidency.
+"So far, we believe that Astana will be about talks with terrorist groups over a ceasefire" that would facilitate reconciliation deals, Assad said excerpts from the interview published on Twitter by the presidency.

+He said the conference's priority would be "reaching a ceasefire to protect lives, and to permit humanitarian aid to reach different areas of Syria".

-Russia, Assad's most powerful ally, has played a leading role in organising the Astana talks with help from Iran and Turkey, which backs the opposition but has switched its priorities to fighting Kurdish groups and Islamic State.
+Russia, Assad's most powerful ally, has pushed the Astana talks with help from Iran and Turkey, which backs the opposition but has switched its priorities to fighting Kurdish groups and Islamic State.

-A number of Turkey-backed rebel groups fighting under the Free Syrian Army banner have agreed to attend the talks in Astana.
-The rebels say the talks must focus on shoring up a ceasefire that was brokered by Russia and Turkey last month.
+A number of Turkey-backed rebel groups fighting under the Free Syrian Army banner have agreed to attend.

-The rebels accuse the government of violating the ceasefire on many frontlines, including the Wadi Barada area near Damascus where government forces and Lebanon's Hezbollah are waging a campaign to capture the capital's main water source.
-Assad has also accused rebels of violating the deal.
+They accuse the government of violating the ceasefire on many front lines, including the Wadi Barada area near Damascus where government forces and Lebanon's Hezbollah are waging a campaign to capture the capital's main water source.
+Assad has also accused rebels of breaching the deal.

+A military news outlet run by Hezbollah reported on Thursday that the army had captured Ifra, a village in Wadi Barada, from a jihadist group not included in the ceasefire.
+The opposition denies the group, Jabhat Fateh al-Sham, controls the area.

+Russian Foreign Minister Sergei Lavrov said on Thursday that the United States had been invited to the Astana talks.
+Iran has said it opposes any U.S. presence.

 (Reporting by Tom Perry in Beirut/Mohamed el Sherif in Cairo; Writing by Tom Perry; Editing by Catherine Evans)